 gpg> save

-Every UID is now signed by the same master.
-Cryptographic proof that they belong together.
+Every UID is now signed by the same master, which is the cryptographic proof that they belong to one person.

 Add the subkeys